csev1755/mebo-hacking/README.md

 The commands themselves follow a convention of `${component}_{direction}` for arm/wrist/claw and `move_${direction}` for motion

-THe command is provided as a request param to the http endpoint, with additional parameters as required to control speed, duration, etc.
+The command is provided as a request param to the http endpoint, with additional parameters as required to control speed, duration, etc.

 The api uses the following naming conventions for its components:
 ```